muthusathya1/myDSALearning/README.md

 # myDSALearning
-## Arithmetic progression
+## Tens Digits Sorting
 Problem Description

-Given an integer array A of size N. Return 1 if the array can be arranged to form an arithmetic progression, otherwise return 0.

-A sequence of numbers is called an arithmetic progression if the difference between any two consecutive elements is the same.
+Given an array A of N integers.
+Sort the array in increasing order of the value at the tens place digit of every number.

+If a number has no tens digit, we can assume value to be 0.
+If 2 numbers have same tens digit, in that case number with max value will come first Solution should be based on comparator.

 Problem Constraints

-2 <= N <= 105
+1 <= N <= 105

--109 <= A[i] <= 109
+1 <= A[i] <= 109

 Input Format

-The first and only argument is an integer array A of size N.
+First argument A is an array of integers.

 Output Format

-Return 1 if the array can be rearranged to form an arithmetic progression, otherwise return 0.
+Return the array after sorting

 Example Input

 Input 1:

- A = [3, 5, 1]
+A = [15, 11, 7, 19]
 Input 2:

- A = [2, 4, 1]
+A = [2, 24, 22, 19]

 Example Output

 Output 1:

- 1
+[7, 19, 15, 11]
 Output 2:

- 0
+[2, 19, 24, 22]

 Example Explanation

-Explanation 1:
+For Input 1:

- We can reorder the elements as [1, 3, 5] or [5, 3, 1] with differences 2 and -2 respectively, between each consecutive elements.
+The sorted order is [7, 19, 15, 11].
+The tens digit of 7 is 0,
+and that of 19, 15 and 11 is 1.
-Explanation 2:
+For Input 2:

- There is no way to reorder the elements to obtain an arithmetic progression.
+The sorted order is [2, 19, 24, 22].
+The tens digit of 2 is 0,
+that of 19 is 1 and that of 22 and 24 is 2.